One of the main signs of cerebral palsy in an infant is when brain damage occurs in the child’s brain during pregnancy

 Cerebral Palsy is a complex disability due to the wide range of cases ranging from severe to mild.
 Because of this, diagnosis is a tricky process early on.

-Doctors who commonly diagnose a child with cerebral palsy depends on the symptoms present:
+Doctors who commonly diagnose a child with cerebral palsy depend on the symptoms present:

-- On average, most children with cerebral palsy are diagnosed within the first 18 months to 2 years of age because over time, symptoms become more apparent.
+- On average, most children with cerebral palsy are diagnosed within the first 18 months to 2 years of age because symptoms become more apparent over time.

-- During extreme cases, CP may be diagnosed in as little as a few months after birth.
+- During extreme cases, CP may be diagnosed at least a few months after birth.

 - In mild cases, a child may not become diagnosed until their brain is fully developed at three to five years of age.

 This is one of the most discouraging parts early on for parents because if a child shows signs and symptoms of cerebral palsy, a diagnosis may take time.

-To summarize, diagnosis can take place anywhere from a few months after birth up until five years of age.
+To summarize, diagnosis can occur anywhere from a few months after birth up to five years of age.

-Now you may be wondering what signs do you need to look for if an infant?
+Now you may be wondering what signs you need to look for if an infant.

 Let’s dive into that next.

-10 Early Signs Of Cerebral Palsy in Infants
+15 Early Signs Of Cerebral Palsy In An Infant

 You may notice certain developmental milestones are not being met.
 This is often one of the first signs of CP that lead to a diagnosis.

-Here are ten early signs of cerebral palsy to be on the lookout for in infants.
+Here are fifteen early signs of cerebral palsy in an infant to look for:

 1. Can not hold up their head.

-Unable to hold up their head while being picked up, lying down on their back, or stomach.
+Unable to hold up their head while being picked up, lying down on their back or stomachs.

 Usually, around 2 to 4 months old, most babies should be able to lift their heads unsupported.